wp-plugins/wp-ajaxify-comments/readme.txt

 = 0.12.0 =

-* Bug-fix: Options are no longer saved if validation failes
+* Bug-fix: Options are no longer saved if validation fails
 * Refactored and extended client-side JavaScript API
 * Updated localization for de-DE
 * Added option to load comments asynchronously with secondary AJAX request